Dublin

 The courts and their judges are not specialised in asylum cases.
 The court examines the lawfulness of the Dublin decision.
 A personal hearing can be omitted on the decision of the judge: therefore in some cases the oral procedure is conducted in absentia (with only the legal representative present).
 In Dublin cases, it happens when the complainant disputes only the application of the law and not the facts of the case, and the parties have not made a request for a hearing to be held.
 However according to the knowledge of the Croatian Law Centre, in practice hearings are held in Dublin cases as well.

 Complaints have suspensive effect.
-According to the information available to the Croatian Law Centre, in the past the courts did not always take into account the level of reception conditions,[22] the procedural guarantees and the recognition rates in the responsible Member State when reviewing the Dublin decision.
-In 2021, there was one case in which the Administrative Court referred the case back to the Ministry of Interior as it failed to take into account the individual circumstances of the client in the administrative procedure, and it did not thoroughly assess the situation in Greece to which the transfer was ordered.[23]
+According to the information available to the Croatian Law Centre, in the past the courts did not always take into account the level of reception conditions,[39] the procedural guarantees and the recognition rates in the responsible Member State when reviewing the Dublin decision.
+In 2021, as reported by one attorney, there was a case in which the Administrative Court referred the case back to the Ministry of Interior as it failed to take into account the individual circumstances of the client in the administrative procedure, and it did not thoroughly assess the situation in Greece to which the transfer was ordered.[40]

 Legal assistance